xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.DEF**(**def\_text**, document\_text, type\_num)

-Def\_text    can be anything you can define a name to refer to, including a reference, a value, an object, or a formula.
+Def\_text&nbsp;&nbsp;&nbsp;&nbsp;can be anything you can define a name to refer to, including a reference, a value, an object, or a formula.

   - > References must be given in R1C1 style, such as "R3C5".